 Content Management System (CMS)

-- The conversion rate is just the mathematical percentage of visitors that perform the desired task.
-For instance, the number of visitors that register for a seminar divided by the total number of visitors would give your the conversion rate for that objective.
+The conversion rate is just the mathematical percentage of visitors that perform the desired task.
+For instance, the number of visitors that register for a seminar divided by the total number of visitors would give you the conversion rate for that objective.

 Cost Per Click

-- Most people incorrectly use the terms cost-per-click (CPC) and pay-per-click (PPC) interchangeably.
+Most people incorrectly use website terminology, cost-per-click (CPC) and pay-per-click (PPC) interchangeably.
 PPC is the type of advertising program in which in pay for traffic (such as Adwords).
 CPC is the actual cost of that program.

 Page vs Post

-- This stands for Search Engine Results Page.
+This acronym should be part of any website owner’s basic website terminology.
+The letter SERP stand for Search Engine Results Page.
 When you Google a search term, this is the page of results that appear on your screen.